Humans on the Move

 Lina Srivastava, Chief Creative Officer & Co-founder is a subject matter expert in migrant rights with over ten years experience addressing migration through narrative platforms, advocacy, civil society sector collaboration and support, and community-centered design.
 Lina is the founder of a CIEL, a social innovation strategy group which catalyzes social impact by combining activism, technology, culture, and storytelling.
 She is a frequent speaker on issues related to migration and refugee issues, and is currently working on projects addressing these crises.
 Lina has provided project design consultation to a group of social impact organizations, including UNESCO, the World Bank, AARP, UNICEF, and the Rockefeller Foundation.
 An attorney by training, Lina has been involved in campaigns for several award-winning documentaries, such as Born into Brothels and Who Is Dayani Cristal?
 She is on faculty in Design and Social Innovation at the School of Visual Arts.

-Amy West is Director of Human Rights & Refugee Initiatives at the American Institutes for Research.
+Amy West is an international human rights and development consultant, most recently with the American Institutes of Research.
 She is an internationally recognized human rights and refugee expert with twenty years of experience designing and implementing qualitative research and technical assistance to inform policy, practice and systems change in challenging humanitarian and development contexts.
 Ms. West has deep field and policy experience in the African Great Lakes countries of Rwanda, Tanzania, and Uganda, as well as in Kuwait, Jordan, Lebanon, West Bank/Gaza, Haiti and South Africa.
 She has published numerous journal articles in the human rights, humanitarian and development fields and spent two years as a Special Advisor on Violence against Women and Girls in sub-Saharan Africa for the beverage alcohol industry.
 Her applied research work on refugee security, operational security management in violent environments and violence against women and girls has been used in training manuals by UNHCR and the Humanitarian Practice Network.
 She holds a MALD from The Fletcher School, Tufts University in International Human Rights & Refugee Law as well as Comparative Development Policy, with a Certificate in Human Security.